 - Potential for continuing in arboriculture or urban forestry (10 points)

 - Active or honorably discharged member of the United States Armed Forces, Reserves or National Guard (10 points)

 TREE Fund does not discriminate on the basis of race, color, creed, gender, sexual orientation, disability or national or ethnic origin.
 Current trustees of TREE Fund or any member of the family of any such trustee are ineligible to receive scholarships from TREE Fund.

 Reporting Requirements and Funds Distribution

-Recipients will be notified within 30 days of the Board’s award decision.
+Recipients will be notified within two weeks of the Board’s award decision.
 The award letter will include instructions on submitting acceptance information for the scholarship award.
 The recipient will also be asked to upload a brief biography and a photo for use in TREE Fund and industry publications.

-Upon the TREE Fund’s receipt of the acceptance information, the first installment (50% of the award amount) will be sent to the recipient’s institution.
-A 2nd term verification of enrollment and GPA is due to the TREE Fund midway through the school year, after which the second installment (50% of the award amount) will be sent.
+Upon TREE Fund’s receipt of the acceptance information, the first installment (50% of the award amount) will be sent to the recipient’s institution.
+A 2nd term verification of enrollment and GPA is due to TREE Fund midway through the school year, after which the second installment (50% of the award amount) will be sent.

 Scholarship Management System provided by WizeHive.